toddcf/code-snippets/css/specifications.md

 1. Working Draft (Still in progress.)
 2. Candidate Recommendation (Users can start trying it out, but more changes may come.)
-3. Recommendation (Officially ready to use.)
+3. Recommendation (Officially ready to use -- but note that this does not always mean it's available in the browsers.)